 - Optional: embellishments like rhinestones, ribbon, buttons, etc.

-First, print the coffee sleeve template (download it in the supply list above).
+First, print the coffee sleeve template.
 Cut it out and pin it to a piece of stiffened felt.

 Next, using the pinking shears (if you want a zig zag edge), cut around the coffee sleeve template.

 Now for the fun part – plan out your coffee sleeve embellishments!
 Since mine are holiday gifts, I made them holiday themed with candy canes, presents, Christmas trees, and more!
 I used a mix of premade felt stickers and hand-cut felt for my designs.

 Here’s a tip: the sharper your scissors, the better.
 Dull scissors do not cut felt well at all!

 Hot glue the designs and any embellishments to the middle front of the coffee sleeve.
 Next, hot glue one Velcro dot to the right front edge of the coffee sleeve.